Chdh11/Sampling/README.md

 4. **Accuracy Evaluation**: A table of accuracies was created to compare the performance of each sampling technique on each model.

 5. **TOPSIS Analysis**: The TOPSIS (Technique for Order Preference by Similarity to Ideal Solution) method was utilized to determine the best sampling technique based on multiple criteria.

+## Best Performing Sampling Technique

+After thorough analysis, it was found that **Systematic Sampling** demonstrated the highest accuracy on the credit card fraud detection dataset.

 ## How to Use